 The evaluation of front-end, back-end, and full-stack questions is done by using J-unit test cases or custom scoring method.
 Both of these methods evaluate the candidates automatically.
 This allows simultaneous evaluation of multiple candidates.
 Hence, evaluation is both cost-effective and time-efficient.

-Advantages of the Role-based Testing Environment to Candidates
+Advantages of the 'HackerRank Projects' Testing Environment to Candidates

 - Dedicated online IDE